 - (i) Medical cannabis and wellness products;

 - (ii) CBD Derma-Cosmetic products;

 - (iii) Pharmaceutical products; and,

 - (iv) Cannabis raw materials and bulk formulations, including

 - Feminized seeds

 - Resins or whole plant crude oils

 - Cannabinoid distillates

 - Isolated and purified cannabinoids;

 The products that have been commercialized are medical cannabis and derma-cosmetic products as well as cannabis raw materials and bulk formulations.
-Our pharmaceutical products are still in various stages of pre-clinical and clinical development and drug registration with the initial commercialization expected in South America in late 2022.
+Our pharmaceutical products are still in various stages of pre-clinical and clinical development and drug registration.